orbs-network/orbs-network-go/services/consensuscontext/README.md

 Note that at present, reputation is set to 1, so in effect it is not used by the calculation.

 The actual committee is the `committeeSize` nodes with the highest `weighted_grade`.
-The ordering is important - the first node is the initial leader of this consensus round.
+The descending weighted_grade ordering is important - the first node is the initial leader of this consensus round.

 ```
 for each node